-Good news website designs that accommodates a lot of content is a tricky balancing act to pull off.
-Get it wrong and you risk overwhelming your visitors, who’ll then leave without retaining any part of what they just read.
-Get it right and you’ll have gained a new audience member or maybe a few more.
+News websites are content-heavy, and keeping your reader engaged can be a tricky balancing act to pull off.
+Get it wrong, and you risk overwhelming your visitors, who’ll then leave without retaining any part of what they just read.
+Get it right, and you’ll have gained a new audience member or maybe a few more.

 Sree Sreenivasan, a media professor at Columbia Journalism School in New York, said: “The problem is that advertising dollars from newspapers are being replaced by digital pennies.”